SPECIES

 No information.

-Two instances of nest reuse recorded in Susitna Flats, AK.
+Two instances of nest reuse were recorded in Susitna Flats, Alaska.
 Two pairs reused nests from the previous season.
-Neither pair was successful in the second year, but not enough data to draw a conclusion.
+Neither pair was successful in the second year, but there is not enough data to draw a conclusion.
 No known instances of alternate nests.
-One instance in Churchill, MB, of the appropriation of a Short-billed Dowitcher (Limnodromus griseus) nest (with eggs) by godwit.
-Nest ultimately held eight eggs—4 godwit and 4 dowitcher—although the dowitcher eggs were eventually pushed to the side and left unincubated.
-It is not known if these dowitcher eggs were from that year or the previous year (Senner et al. unpubl.).
+One instance in Churchill, Manitoba, of the appropriation of a Short-billed Dowitcher (Limnodromus griseus) nest (with eggs) by a godwit.
+This nest ultimately held eight eggs—4 godwit and 4 dowitcher—although the dowitcher eggs were eventually pushed to the side and left unincubated.
+It is not known if these dowitcher eggs were from that year or the previous year (Senner et al., unpublished data).

 Nonbreeding Nests